jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Who would do that though?

+Unordered lists were amongst the [first 18 HTML tags released](https://www.webdesignmuseum.org/web-design-history/tim-berners-lee-published-a-document-called-html-tags-1991) so why do people still ignore them over just visually representing a list?
+And why are they so important?
 Aside from poor markup choices, there could be a few other reasons for this issue occurring.

 #### CMS WSYWYG output